Security

 Authentication & Session Management

 - Google OAuth only.
 There are no passwords to breach or reset flows to abuse.
+MFA is enforced at the Google identity provider layer.

 - Session cookies are